jhaip/FormlabsAPI/README.md

 API endpoint documentation is available in the [api-documentation.html](api-documentation.html) file.

+> [!CAUTION]
+> Disclaimer: The Formlabs API And SDK are still in a pre-release "alpha" status.
+It is suitable for evaluation and prototyping, but expect things to change before public release.

 ## Integration Overview

 All PreForm SDK integrations involve starting the PreFormServer background application to expose the HTTP API and then making HTTP API calls in your own code.
 Formlabs provides an example Python library that handles the setup and request formatting, but integrations in other languages can be made by following the same pattern: